 You can access the online event calendar by clicking here.
-You can view the calendar in a range of ways?
+Did you know you can view the calendar in a range of ways?
 For example you can view it as a map, list, month, summary, photo and week.
 You can filter events by city/suburb, virtual or online event, cost, and key words.
-Hundreds of events will make up this years calendar, be sure to click next events to discover what’s on.
+Event registration will open 1 July and close late September 2022.

 How it all started

-COTA Queensland initiated the first Queensland Seniors Week in 1960.
-Back then it was called Old People’s Week and COTA was known as the Old People’s Welfare Council.
+To explain, COTA Queensland started the first Queensland Seniors Week in October 1960.
+Formerly it was known as Old People’s Week and COTA was known as the Old People’s Welfare Council.
 By and large our use of language has changed over the years to become more respectful and inclusive.
-At the same time the purpose and the importance of the celebration hasn’t.
+At the same time the purpose and the importance of the celebration hasn’t changed.
 Over the years Seniors Week has grown significantly into a major annual celebration.
 As a result we are celebrating the second annual Seniors Month.

 Who is COTA Queensland?

-COTA Queensland, a member of the COTA Federation is a for purpose registered charity committed to advancing the rights, needs, interests and futures of people as we age.
+COTA Queensland is a for purpose registered charity.
+We are committed to advancing the rights, needs, interests, and futures of people as we age.

 Our vision is that ageing in Queensland is a time of possibility, opportunity and influence.

-We recognise the impact of systemic inequalities, disadvantage and discrimination on some Queenslanders as we age and are committed to speaking out on these issues to achieve our vision.
+Committed to speaking out on the impact of systemic inequalities, disadvantage and discrimination to achieve our vision.

-We work with older people, community organisations, service providers, peak agencies, researchers, Governments at all levels, and the COTAs around Australia to inform, advocate, and influence.
+Together with older people, community organisations, service providers, peak agencies, researchers, Governments, and the COTAs around Australia, we inform and influence.

-We advocate through membership of advisory committees, public statements, submissions, and support programs from other organisations that align with our objectives.
+Overall we advocate through membership of advisory committees, public statements, submissions, and support programs that align with our objectives.

 To find out more click here.